angular/angular/aio/content/guide/router.md

 <div class="alert is-helpful">

-The guard can also tell the router to navigate elsewhere, effectively canceling the current navigation.
+**Note:** The guard can also tell the router to navigate elsewhere, effectively canceling the current navigation.

 </div>

 The guard *might* return its boolean answer synchronously.
 But in many cases, the guard can't produce an answer synchronously.